ADHD & Nicotine: Potential Links, Side Effects, And Consequences To Look For

 Content warning: Please be advised, the below article might mention substance use-related topics that could be triggering to the reader.
 If you or someone you love is struggling with substance use, contact SAMHSA’s National Helpline at 1-800-662-HELP (4357).
 Support is available 24/7.
 Please see our Get Help Now page for more immediate resources.

-The running research on causation shows some links between addictive materials like nicotine and an ADHD diagnosis or the increase in the severity of its symptoms.
-Here’s how the two are linked.
+Attention-deficit hyperactive disorder (ADHD) can be linked to numerous causes.
+Researchers continue to work to discover what exactly can cause ADHD to uncover aspects of the condition that can be predicted to understand, prevent, and treat symptoms.
+The running research on causation shows some links between addictive substances like nicotine and an ADHD diagnosis or the increase in the severity of its symptoms.
+Below, learn more about the link.

 iStock